Amejia481/Android-Resources/README.md

 - [Activity Recognition][tools_activity_recognition]
 - [Vysor][tools_vysor] cast your devices screen into your desktop

+##Map
+- [Google Maps Android API Utility Library][map_android_api_util] Looking for advanced features to add to your maps, this is what you were looking forr.

 ####Performance
 - [StrictMode][tools_strict_mode] a developer tool which detects things you might be doing by accident.
 - [Profile GPU Rendering][tools_profile_gpu_rendering] gives you a quick visual representation of how much time it takes to render the frames of a UI.